data2proc/SQL-Tutorial/Advanced Topics/Bulk Insert.md

 ## Bulk Insert Example

-To demonstrate `Bulk Insert`, a large dataset is needed.
+To demonstrate `Bulk Insert`, a large dataset is needed (but here we put a small dataset for testing the command).
 You can download sample data from [here](https://github.com/data2proc/SQL-Tutorial/blob/main/Advanced%20Topics/Datasets/BulkInsert.csv)

 First, a table must be created to store the imported data.
 The structure of this table should match the input data model.
 It is recommended to include control columns such as `ImportDate` to track historical records.

 Create a CSV file named **bulkInsert.csv** and save the following data:
 9;John;Mackay;58 Lamberts Branch Road;123777898  10;Aaron;Gallagher;2218 Smith Road;556814332

 To transfer the CSV data into the database, use: